varnish/Varnish-Book/varnish_book.rst

 ------------------------------------

 - Single point of control for simultaneous administration of multiple Varnish Cache servers
-- VAC provides a UI and an API
+- VAC provides:

+  + GUI
+  + API
-- Super Fast Purger
+  + Super Fast Purger

 - VAC has its own documentation

 .. container:: handout

    .. introduction

-   The Varnish Administration Console (VAC) provides a UI and an API via ``varnish-agent``.
+   The Varnish Administration Console (VAC) consists of a GUI and an API.
    VAC is most commonly used in production environments where real-time graphs and statistics help identify bottlenecks and issues within Varnish Cache servers.
    VAC is a management console for groups of Varnish Cache servers, also known as cache groups.
    A cache group is a collection of Varnish Cache servers that have identical configuration.
    Attributes on a cache group includes:

-   - One or more Varnish Cache servers.
+   - One or more Varnish Cache servers
-   - Active Varnish Configuration Language (VCL) file.
+   - Active Varnish Configuration Language (VCL) file
-   - Parameter changeset are enforced.
+   - Homogeneous parameter configuration across all servers in a group

    VAC distributes and store VCL files for you.
    A parameter set is a list of Varnish cache parameters.